gramener/gramex-guide/admin/README.md

     YAMLURL: /$YAMLURL/admin/
     ADMIN_LOOKUP:
       url: $YAMLPATH/lookup.xlsx
       id: user # user column in Excel sheet has the user name
-    ADMIN_USER: ['alpha']        # Always allow user `alpha`
+    ADMIN_USER: ["alpha"] # Always allow user `alpha`
-    ADMIN_ROLE: ['admin']        # Also allow anyone with role as admin
+    ADMIN_ROLE: ["admin"] # Also allow anyone with role as admin
     LOGIN_URL: /admin/ # URL to show login page for admin page
     LOGOUT_URL: /logout/ # URL to logout
 ```

 By default, admin site can be accessed by any user when using `127.0.0.1`.